Installation

 If you prefer using pip directly:

-pip install --user https://github.com/e3krisztian/bead
+pip install --user git+https://github.com/bead-project/bead

 Note: Using --user